giovani-marzano/GraphRegHomIdx/Artigo/bibliografia.rst

     BIEMANN, Chris.
 Chinese whispers: an efficient graph clustering algorithm and its application to natural language processing problems.
-In: FIRST WORKSHOP ON GRAPH BASED METHODS FOR NATURAL LANGUAGE PROCESSING, 1, 2006, New York City.  **Proceedings of the...** Stroudsburg: Association for Computational Linguistics, 2006. p.
+In: FIRST WORKSHOP ON GRAPH BASED METHODS FOR NATURAL LANGUAGE PROCESSING, 1, 2006, New York City.  **Proceedings of the...**, Stroudsburg: Association for Computational Linguistics, 2006. p.
 73-80.

     CORMEN, Thomas H. et al. Algoritmos elementares de grafos.
 In: CORMEN,